google/gerrit-linter/README.md

 ## DESIGN

-For simplicity of deployment, gerritfmt checker is stateless.
-All the necessary data is encoded in the checker UUID
+For simplicity of deployment, the gerrit-linter checker is stateless.
+All the necessary data is encoded in the checker UUID.

 ## TODO